 Johan Castberg will be the latest of many contracts we have carried out for Aker Solutions.
-These include the successful Statoil Johan Sverdrup project, which was also located in Norway.
-The two contracts form part of a wider Frame Agreement between KOSO Kent Introl and Statoil, which will see us supplying Statoil with valves until 2020, with options to extend the agreement through to 2026.
+These include the successful Equinor Johan Sverdrup project, which was also located in Norway.
+The two contracts form part of a wider Frame Agreement between KOSO Kent Introl and Equinor, which will see us supplying Equinor with valves until 2020, with options to extend the agreement through to 2026.

 The project will consist of a large FPSO (floating production, storage and offloading) vessel.
 It will be located approximately 240km north-west of Hammerfest at the northern tip of Norway, where the water depth is around 360-390 metres.
 A Final Investment Decision is expected in late 2017, which should mean that the valves will be manufactured and supplied throughout 2018 and 2019.